vikasini4/data-collection-pipeline/README.md

 I have retrieved the data which is to get a list of links of the images and get images stored in a folder.

+Milestone 5:

+In this part, I created unit tests for my scraper using unittest, for each of methods of my webscraper() class.